MoneyFox/MoneyFox/CONTRIBUTE.md

 Please make pull requests against the `master` branch.

 Also, please ensure you have unit tests written for your changes where possible and that all existing tests are still running.

+## Getting Started
+Have a look at our [Getting Started] (https://github.com/MoneyFox/MoneyFox/wiki/Getting-Started) page in our wiki.